oracle-devrel/devo.tutorials/get-started-with-node-express-on-oracle-cloud.md

 redirect: https://developer.oracle.com/tutorials/get-started-with-node-express-on-oracle-cloud/
 ---
 {% slides %}
-In this tutorial, you use an Oracle Cloud Infrastructure Free Tier account to set up an Oracle Linux compute instance.
-Then, you install a Node Express application and access your new app from the internet.
-Finally, this tutorial covers all the steps necessary to set up a virtual network for your host and connect the host to the internet.
+In this tutorial, we'll use an Oracle Cloud Infrastructure Free Tier account to set up an Oracle Linux Compute instance.
+We'll install a Node Express application and access your new app from the internet.
+Finally, we'll cover all the steps necessary to set up a virtual network for your host and connect the host to the internet.

 Key tasks include how to:

-* Set up a compartment for your development work.
+* Set up a compartment for your development work
-* Install your Oracle Linux instance and connect it to your Virtual Cloud Network (VCN).
+* Install your Oracle Linux instance and connect it to your Virtual Cloud Network (VCN)
-    * Set up an Oracle Cloud Infrastructure virtual cloud network and related network services required for your host to connect to the internet.
+    * Set up an Oracle Cloud Infrastructure Virtual Cloud Network and related network services required for your host to connect to the internet
-    * Set up `ssh` encryption keys to access your Oracle Linux Server.
+    * Set up `ssh` encryption keys to access your Oracle Linux Server
-* Configure ingress rules for your VCN.
+* Configure ingress rules for your VCN
-* Configure NodeJS with an Express framework on your instance.
+* Configure NodeJS with an Express framework on your instance

 Here is a simplified diagram of the setup for your Linux instance.